Does Your Home Need a Whole-House Humidifier?

 You know when it's happening: the cool breezes, the shorter days, the morning frost that blankets your front lawn.
 Winter is on its way.
 That's the season to don those wool sweaters and socks, make some hot cocoa, and get cozy.
 But, while there's plenty to love about the colder months, they also bring with them a host of potential discomforts.
 As the temperature starts to drop, the air becomes much drier — and this arid air can wreak havoc on both our bodies and our homes.

-This May Also Interest You: 5 Ways to Improve Indoor Air Quality
+This May Also Interest You: How To Improve Indoor Air Quality

 Overly dry air can cause cracked skin and lips, itchy eyes and irritated nasal passages.
 It can even damage your wood furniture and finishes by causing them to shrink and crack.
 Low humidity can also increase the occurrence of static electricity in your home.
 One way to address the potential discomfort and damage is to install a whole-house humidifier.